 “Working with D-Fuse has been an awesome experience for us.
-Another artist who we have commissioned is Sari Rathel, co-founder of the acclaimed jewelry studio Rathel & Wolf, who will be designing and making our handmade wearable multi-functional film awards.”
+Another artist we have commissioned is Sari Rathel, co-founder of the acclaimed jewellery studio Rathel & Wolf, who will design and make our handmade wearable multi-functional film awards.”

 LENNIE: – DIMIF will also feature the work of over 20 neurodivergent filmmakers, including our world-renowned award-winner: Mike Forshaw, Emma Allen, and Lemonhang Jeremiah Mosese, as well as our special mention Stan Brakhage.